yujunz/gitlab.com-runbooks/howto/pgbouncer.md

 ## Applying Changes

-Almost all settings of PgBouncer can be adjusted by just reloading the configuration file instead of restarting PgBouncer.
-Right now this means having to adjust the configuration file manually, followed by running
+Almost all settings of PgBouncer can be managed by editing `/etc/gitlab/gitlab.rb` and running `gitlab-ctl reconfigure`.

+Most settings only require a reload of pgbouncer, which should be handled by `gitlab-ctl reconfigure` and will not cause an interruption of service.

-`sudo systemctl reload pgbouncer`.
+To manually reload, run `sudo gitlab-ctl reload pgbouncer`

+To manually restart, run `sudo gitlab-ctl reload pgbouncer`. **Note:** This will cause an interruption to existing connections.

 ## Statistics